benjaminsampica/DynamoLeagueBlazor/README.md

 - .NET 6 SDK
 - IIS Express
 - Docker (Linux)
+- WASM tools (can be installed via `dotnet workload install wasm-tools`)

 By default, a test account is created with administrator permissions with the following login information: